Thessaloniki Metro: History

-1918 and 1988 proposals
+Early proposals

 Ernest Hébrard and Thomas Hayton Mawson were the first to propose the creation of a metro system in Thessaloniki in 1918 as part of a commission appointed by the government of Eleftherios Venizelos to redesign the city after the Great Fire of 1917, which had devastated the city centre.
-They proposed an underground rail line to allow easy access from the city centre to the planned outskirts of the city in the east.
-Although Thessaloniki has grown considerably since Hébrard's original design, Line 1 is almost identical to his plan and runs from his proposed New Railway Station to the suburb of Nea Elvetia.
-The project never materialised.
+They proposed an underground railway to connect the New Railway Station and Nea Elvetia, terminus for a proposed railway connecting Mikra and the Strymonic Gulf.
+Although Thessaloniki has grown considerably since Hébrard's original design, Line 1 is almost identical to his plan and runs from his proposed new railway station to the suburb of Nea Elvetia.

 A circular metro line was proposed in 1968, extending to the airport and crossing the Thermaic Gulf in a tunnel.
+The projects never materialised.
+The Thessaloniki chapter of the Technical Chamber of Greece started considering a metro system in 1976, the same year a funding code for the project was incorporated into the national budget under Konstantinos Karamanlis.
+In 1978, Savvas Pylarinos, governor of the Thessaloniki region, recommended that a metro be incorporated into the city plan.